tr?id=&ev=PageView&noscript=

 Looking ahead to a possible Kamala Harris presidency

-The Affordable Care Act subsidies included in the American Rescue Plan and Inflation Reduction Act are set to expire at the end of 2025, meaning the outcome of November’s election will play a huge role in whether they’re reauthorized.
+Harris will also likely have the chance to extend Affordable Care Act subsidies included in the American Rescue Plan and Inflation Reduction Act that are set to expire at the end of 2025.

-Republican presidential candidate Donald Trump has repeatedly suggested he might again try to repeal the Affordable Care Act and has opposed the Inflation Reduction Act and its healthcare measures.
-Democratic presidential nominee Kamala Harris, meanwhile, is likely to push for the extension of financial support for those with marketplace insurance.
+Republican presidential candidate Donald Trump, meanwhile, has repeatedly suggested he might again try to repeal the Affordable Care Act and has opposed the Inflation Reduction Act and its healthcare measures.

 Learn More